level420/tail.writer/README.md

 Features
 --------
--   Compatible with all modern browsers, and also for **IE >= 9**.
+-   Three beautiful designs and many actions and buttons.
--   WriteFlow supportive Features & Functions
+-   WriteFlow supportive features & functions.
--   A Translation API to use your websites-native language
+-   Support for Markdown (Marked, Showdown), Textile (textile.js) and BBCodes (tail.BBSolid).
--   An extensive Markup API to use custom Markup languages and actions
+-   Extensive Markup API to use custom Markup languages and actions.
--   Hooks, Event Listeners & Key-Bindings for your own code
+-   Hooks, Event Listeners & Key-Bindings for your own code.
+-   Completely Translatable and already available in multiple languages.
+-   Many Settings to adapt and configure the design and behaviour.
+-   Supports AMD (requireJS) and available as browserify module.
+-   Compatible with all modern browsers **(including IE 10+)**
--   No dependencies, just include and use it (except the Preview-Action)!
+-   No Dependencies, just embed and use (except the Preview action)
--   Bindings for the jQuery and MooTools library and usable as **AMD**.
--   3 beautiful Designs and many settings!
+-   Free/To/Use - MIT Licensed

 ### WYSIWYG vs. Markup
 The tail.writer script is **not a WYSIWYG** (What you see is what you get) editor, it's a Markup